 self.update_accessibility()

 Now, what should the screen reader say?
-Well, that’s not really up to the browser—the screen reader is a stand-alone application, often heavily configured by its user, and can decide on its own.
+That’s not really up to the browser—the screen reader is a standalone application, often heavily configured by its user, and can decide on its own.
 But as a simple debugging aid, let’s write a screen reader that speaks the whole web page once it’s loaded; of course, a real screen reader is much more flexible than that.

 To speak the whole document, we need to know how to speak each